jonlamb-gh/sel4-hobd-prototype/README.md

 Manages a diagnostic connection to the Honda CBR ECU and logs data to an SD card.

+There is a simple console available for interracting with the system.

 Supported platforms:

 - Sabre Lite IMx6, quad core A9